bigchaindb/bigchaindb/docs/server/source/k8s-deployment-template/workflow.rst

    then this Kubernetes deployment template might be helpful.

-This page summarizes some steps to go through to set up a production BigchainDB cluster.
+This page summarizes some steps to go through to set up a BigchainDB cluster.
 You can modify them to suit your needs.

 .. _generate-the-blockchain-id-and-genesis-time: